noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 // when your pattern matching doesnt check for all possiblities
 // warning: match may not be exhaustive

+// a conditional given instance that depends on itself creates a recursive given definition
+// occurs because loop uses an A (using a: A), but also depends on A (A = a) trait A given loop(using a: A): A = a // error: no implicit argument of type A was found....diverging implicit search...

 ```

 ## standard library